 Now, state legislators and other policymakers are trying to change reading instruction, requiring it to align with cognitive science research about how children learn to read.
 Several of them say they were motivated by APM’s Sold a Story podcast.

-Six states passed laws to change the way reading is taught since Sold a Story was released last fall.
-At least a dozen other states are considering similar efforts.
+Fifteen states passed laws to change the way reading is taught since Sold a Story was released last fall.
+At least seven other states considered similar efforts.